 BILL AUTHOR SUMMARY LATEST ACTION OCSD POSITION LEGISLATIVE PLAN OTHER POSITIONS SB 134 Hertzberg [D] Water conservation: water loss performance standards: enforcement.
 Current law requires the State Water Resources Control Board, no earlier than January 1, 2019, and no later than July 1, 2020, to adopt rules requiring urban retail water suppliers to meet performance standards for the volume of water losses.
 This bill would prohibit the board from issuing an information order, written notice, or conservation order to an urban retail water supplier that does not meet its urban water use objective if the board determines the urban retail water supplier is not meeting its urban water use objective solely because the volume of water loss exceeds the urban retail water supplier's standard for water loss and the board is taking enforcement action against the urban retail water supplier for not meeting the performance standards for the volume of water losses.
-Currently on the Assembly Floor Watch Policies: Water Supply - Support legislation and ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Support SB 200 Safe and Affordable Drinking Water Fund.
+Signed into law on August 30, 2019 Watch Legislative and Regulatory Policies: Water Supply - Support legislation and regulation that necessitate the responsible use of water in residential, commercial, and industrial areas ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Support SB 200 Safe and Affordable Drinking Water Fund.
 Would establish the Safe and Affordable Drinking Water Fund in the State Treasury to help water systems provide an adequate and affordable supply of safe drinking water in both the near and the long term.
 The bill would authorize the board to provide for the deposit into the fund of federal contributions, voluntary contributions, gifts, grants, and bequests and would provide that moneys in the fund are available, upon appropriation by the Legislature, to the board to fund grants, loans, contracts, or services to assist eligible recipients.
 Signed into law Watch State Tactics: Support tax reform that protects public agencies ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Watch SB 210 Leyva [D] Heavy-Duty Vehicle Inspection and Maintenance Program.
 Current law requires the State Air Resources Board, in consultation with the Bureau of Automotive Repair and a specified review committee, to adopt regulations requiring owners or operators of heavy-duty diesel motor vehicles to perform regular inspections of their vehicles for excessive emissions of smoke.
 Current law requires the state board, in consultation with the State Energy Resources Conservation and Development Commission, to adopt regulations requiring heavy-duty diesel motor vehicles to use emission control equipment and alternative fuels.
-This bill would require the state board, in consultation with the bureau and other specified entities, to implement a pilot program that develops and demonstrates technologies that show potential for readily bringing heavy- duty vehicles into an inspection and maintenance program.
-Watch Legislative and Regulatory Policies: Air Quality - Support measures that maintain and enhance local decision-making authority, where appropriate, in the development and implementation of air quality attainment strategies ACCOC - NYC LOCC - Watch CASA - Watch ACWA - Watch CSDA - Watch
+This bill would require the state board, in consultation with the bureau and other specified entities, to implement a pilot program that develops and demonstrates technologies that show potential for readily bringing heavy-duty vehicles into an inspection and maintenance program.
+Recommen d Oppose Legislative and Regulatory Policies: Air Quality - Support measures that maintain and enhance local decision-making authority, where appropriate, in the development and implementation of air quality attainment strategies ACCOC - NYC LOCC - Watch CASA - Watch ACWA - Watch CSDA - Watch